Ruslan1984Lucky/yakovenko.org/content/experience/index.en.md

 ### **Performance and Automation QA Engineer** ###

-- *Designed and executed performance testing for the SCAC web platform and API service using JMeter, analyzing results and identifying performance bottlenecks;*
+- *Defined the performance testing strategy for the SCAC platform and API Web Service; developed performance test scripts, executed tests, analyzed results, reported performance defects, and validated performance improvements;*
-- *Contributed as a Senior QA Engineer to the development and quality assurance of the SCAC platform and its API services;*
+- *Worked as a Senior QA Engineer on the development and QA of the SCAC platform, covering functional, API, integration, system, regression, acceptance, and production testing;*
-- *Performed API, functional, integration, system, regression, acceptance, and production testing using Postman;*
+- *Was involved throughout the full development lifecycle of the new SCAC API Web Service, from initial development and testing through production delivery;*
-- *Developed UI automated tests for the SCAC web platform using Protractor and JavaScript;*
+- *Developed UI automated tests for the SCAC platform using JavaScript and Protractor;*
-- *Contributed to several successful production releases, including deployment validation and post-release testing;*
+- *Supported SCAC production releases, performing deployment validation, production testing, and post-release acceptance testing;*

 [:(fas fa-gauge-high fa-lg):](https://jmeter.apache.org/)
 [:(fas fa-paper-plane fa-lg):](https://www.postman.com/)